Can FNP’s Subspecialize?

 Some schools even offer subspecialty education.
 For example, the University of South Alabama offers a cardiovascular subspecialty option for its DNP students.
 Columbia University offers NP students an Oncology subspecialty track.
 However, students should find out which tracks offer these courses- sometimes they are not open to those in the FNP track but in the adult/gerontology tracks.
 Students who are interested in a specific subspecialty should research schools to find out if a specific subspecialty track is offered.

 Another way nurse practitioners can further their skills is through nurse practitioner fellowship and residency programs.
-These programs are relatively new but extremely beneficial for nurse practitioners who are interested in various clinical areas.
+These nurse practitioner programs are relatively new but extremely beneficial for nurse practitioners who are interested in various clinical areas.
 The programs are usually run by healthcare organizations and include "extensions" of NP program specialties (listed above), but also include more specialized care areas such as:

 - Emergency medicine